-Turkey Creek and Dreams for the Future Foundation were formed as charitable organizations exempt from tax under Section 501(a) of the IRC.
-Turkey Creek and Dreams for the Future Foundation received formal approval in September and August 2019, respectively to be recognized as not-for-profit organizations as described in Section 501(c)(3) of the IRC.
+Front Porch Investments was formed as charitable organization exempt from tax under Section 501(a) of the IRC.
+Front Porch Investments received formal approval in April 2022 to be recognized as not-for-profit organizations as described in Section 501(c)(3) of the IRC.

 The Foundation recognizes the effect of income tax positions only if those positions are more likely than not of being sustained.
-As of December 31, 2020 and 2019, the Foundation had no uncertain tax positions.
+As of December 31, 2021 and 2020, the Foundation had no uncertain tax positions.